lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 At **8:30 PM**, the tour will wrap up at La Gran Taberna restaurant, where we’ll gather for the Gala Dinner.

-**Gala Dinner**
+**Conference Dinner**

-The Gala Dinner will be held at [La Gran Taberna](https://lagrantaberna.es/) in Oviedo.
+The Conference Dinner will be held at [La Gran Taberna](https://lagrantaberna.es/) in Oviedo.
 We're going to have a lovely time together at an [espicha](https://eatingasturias.com/wiki/Espicha), which is a special kind of dinner party that's really popular in Asturias.
 It's a stand-up dinner, which is a really fun way to eat for a large group.
 You can go around with your plates and serve yourself the food on the tables (like a buffet of traditional _tapas_).
 This ensures that you mingle, circulate and chat with everyone and get to know them better!

 # Support